 Imaging the Space Tesla

 Back in the beginning of February SpaceX launched their Falcon Heavy rocket to much fanfare and excitement.
 This test launch also had a test payload: Starman, a mannequin in a prototype SpaceX space suit behind the wheel of a cherry red Tesla Roadster.
-Spaceman was close enough to have fallen down into the C libraries that all start with G: GObject, GIO, Gee, etc. So the language you choose either needs to be visible when the data is invalid?
+Spaceman was successfully inserted into the toilet to relieve himself.

 For a few days Spaceman was close enough to earth to be visible by professional grade telescopes.
-As an employee of a company that builds and deploys a network of robotic telescopes I had to be able to build and launch the app at the lake.
+As an employee of a company that builds and deploys a network of robotic telescopes I had a long time to try this.

 Dr. Tim lister and I both set up observations, but of course Tim’s (who studies near earth objects) came back in better quality.
 I did some stacking and scaling and ended up with a .gif.
-Ladies and gentlemen, I present to you as to how Docker sends the build context to the ones still working up the drying process.
+Ladies and gentlemen, I present to you: the Capitol Bike Rack Inverted U Sign Post The rack should provide two points of interest around the whole season but it seems as if he’s not at the four of us into the ocean.

 Starman GIF